 Both ruby and garnet have deep red colours.
 However, there are several distinctions in their colour, hue and intensity, which help us set garnet and ruby apart.

 Ruby gets its red colour from the presence of chromium microelements, while garnet is coloured red by iron during its formation process.
-This difference cause rubies to have a more intense shade of red.
+This difference causes rubies to have a more intense shade of red.
 In comparison, garnet appears slightly lighter and paler.
-In addition, ruby has a cooler red undertone and sometimes appears purplish or bluish, while garnet has a warmer hue and leans towards an orangy-yellowish shade.
+In addition, ruby has a cooler red undertone and sometimes appears purplish or bluish, while garnet has a warmer hue and leans towards an orang-yellowish shade.

 It is also worth mentioning that ruby comes in red colour only, while garnet is usually red, however; it can be pink, purple, brown, yellow, orange, green, black and colour-change, which appears blue in daylight and red or purple under artificial light.